Skip to main content

 Open Claude Code in the repository root and run:

-The skill prompts for four configuration values.
+The skill prompts for five configuration values.
 Accept the defaults for the fastest setup:

 SettingDefaultDescription